Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Introduction

 The paper is structured as follows: In Section~\ref{s:prelim} we introduce some basic terminology for talking about minors.
 In Section~\ref{s:raygraph} we introduce the concept of a \emph{ray graph} and \emph{linkages} between families of rays, which will help us to describe the structure of an end.
-In Sections~\ref{s:pebblegame} and \ref{s:pebblyend} we introduce a pebble-pushing game which encodes possible linkages between families of rays and use this to give a sufficient condition for an end to contain a countable clique minor.
-In Section~\ref{s:tribes} we re-introduce some concepts from \cite{BEEGHPTI} and show that we may assume that the $G$-minors in $\Gamma$ are \emph{concentrated} towards some end $\epsilon$ of $\Gamma$.
+In Sections~\ref{s:pebblegame} and~\ref{s:pebblyend} we introduce a pebble-pushing game which encodes possible linkages between families of rays and use this to give a sufficient condition for an end to contain a countable clique minor.
+In Sections~\ref{s:nonpebbly} and~\ref{s:gridandhalfgrid} we prove Theorem~\ref{t:classification}, classifying the thick ends which are non-pebbly.
+In Section~\ref{s:tribes} we re-introduce some concepts from~\cite{BEEGHPTI} and show that we may assume that the $G$-minors in~$\Gamma$ are \emph{concentrated} towards some end~$\epsilon$ of~$\Gamma$.
 In Section~\ref{s:halfgrid} we use the results of the previous section to prove Theorem~\ref{t:halfgrid} and finally in Section~\ref{s:nonlinear} we prove Theorem~\ref{t:nonlin} and its corollaries.